GoogleChrome/developer.chrome.com/site/en/blog/force-major-version-to-100/index.md

 after enabling the flag reports that the User-Agent has major version number 100.

 {% Img src="image/vgdbNJBYHma2o62ZqYmcnkq3j0o1/MGCXqOiqbhEF22Dvkgav.png", alt="A site that checks if the browser is sending User-
 Agent string 100.
-It displays: Yes, because you're reporting as Chrome version 100 and that's under 99.", width="800", height="567" %}
+It displays: Yes, because you're reporting as Chrome version 100 and that's over 99.", width="800", height="567" %}

 The goal is to uncover as many issues as possible ahead of time, so send your bug reports to